Symptoms of hearing loss

 • Not hearing the phone or doorbell

-• You find other people difficult to understand
+• Finding that other people are difficult to understand

-• Complains of a ringing, buzzing or buzzing sound in the ears
+• Complaining about buzzing, ringing, or humming in the ears

-It's difficult to recognize hearing loss in yourself because your brain automatically adapts and compensates for it.
+It's difficult to recognize hearing loss in yourself because your brain automatically adjusts and compensates for the loss.
 You no longer hear loud sounds the way you used to.
-The symptoms mentioned above don't sound familiar to everyone.
-After a while, your brain "forgets" how to hear, even if you don't realize it.
-That's why people often have to point out your hearing loss.
-This can lead to irritation and feelings of insecurity.
-Here you can read more about the four main symptoms of hearing loss.
+The symptoms above aren't immediately familiar to everyone.
+After a while, your brain 'forgets' how to hear, without you even realizing it.
+That's why it's often the people around you who have to point out that you're not hearing as well.
+This can lead to irritation and a feeling of insecurity.
+Here you can read more about the four most important symptoms of hearing loss.

 Tinnitus

-Hearing damage is caused by prolonged exposure to loud noises.
-Ringing in the ears or tinnitus is a first symptom.
-Ringing in the ears after a night out indicates you've been exposed to too much noise.
-This usually goes away, but over time it can cause permanent damage – a constant audible ringing in the ears, called tinnitus – that is irreversible.
+Hearing damage occurs due to prolonged exposure to loud noises.
+If you suffer from ringing in your ears or tinnitus, that's an initial symptom.
+A ringing in your ear after a night out indicates that you've heard too much noise.
+Usually, this subsides, but in the long run, it can lead to permanent damage – a constantly audible ringing in the ears, called tinnitus – which is irreversible.

 Different pitches

 A normal, healthy ear can hear frequencies from 20 to 20,000 Hertz (Hz).
 The higher the pitch, the higher the frequency.
-With hearing loss, someone can have varying degrees of hearing loss at each frequency and perceive sounds differently.
-Some sounds are too loud or too soft, while others are perfectly audible.
-You might not hear high-pitched sounds well, but low-pitched ones well, or vice versa.
+With hearing damage, someone can have a different degree of hearing loss at each frequency and experience sounds differently.
+Some sounds are too loud or too soft, while you can hear other sounds very well.
+It could be that you don't hear high tones well and low tones you do, or vice versa.

-When your ears are exposed to excessive and prolonged noise, the cilia in the cochlea (the inner ear) become damaged.
-These tiny cilia are set in motion by sound waves.
-The cilia then transmit a signal via the auditory nerve to the brain, where it is perceived as sound.
-Overload from excessively loud or prolonged noise can cause the cilia to break.
-This can happen to varying degrees in both ears, causing the stereo sound reception to fail.
-This makes it harder to determine the source of the sound.
+When your ears are exposed to too much and prolonged noise, the hair cells in the cochlea (the inner ear) get damaged.
+These hairs are minuscule and are set in motion by sound waves.
+The hair cells then send a signal via the auditory nerve to the brain, where it is perceived as sound.
+When overloaded by too loud or prolonged sound, the hair cells can break.
+This can happen to different extents in both ears, causing the reception of sound in stereo to cease.
+This makes it more difficult to determine where sound is coming from.

-If you find yourself talking louder and turning up the volume on the radio or television, this could be a sign of hearing damage.
-The hair cells in your ear need more stimulation to transmit a signal, and your ear adapts to the loud sound level by becoming less sensitive.
-A healthy ear automatically adjusts to a higher sensitivity after a while, but if your hearing is damaged, it doesn't recover.
-As a result, you talk louder and turn up the volume on the radio and television.
+If you constantly start talking louder and turning up the volume of the radio or television, this can be a sign of hearing damage.
+The hair cells in your ear need more stimulation to transmit a signal, and the ear adjusts to the loud sound level by becoming less sensitive.
+A healthy ear automatically adjusts back to a higher sensitivity after a while, but if the hearing is damaged, the ear no longer recovers.
+As a result, you start talking louder and constantly turn up the sound of the radio and television.

 Degree of hearing loss